0cfernandes00/Project2-Stream-Compaction/README.md

 - Thrust Scan implementation

 The overarching goals for this project were to
-1) understand and implement Stream Compaction on the GPU
+1) Understand and implement Stream Compaction on the GPU
-2) practice converting algorithms to be parallel
+2) Practice converting algorithms to be parallel

 This implementation of stream compaction is for removing zeroes from an array of ints but this algorithm will be useful for removing unhelpful rays for a path tracer.